tartley/python-template/README.md

 Can we eliminate the duplication between the README, and the top level package docstring, (which is output by pydoc and '--help').
 Perhaps README should be generated from the docstring at build/release time?
-Simpler would be to make the README very minimal, and direct people to running the tool with -h.
-But that is at odds with putting docs online.
-Maybe generation of one from the other is inevitable then?